Rehabilitation Services Handbook

 How Long Will it Take Me to Start My Career?

-That depends on your abilities, the career for which you are preparing and your individual needs.
+That depends on your abilities, the career you are preparing and your individual needs.
 Most important, it depends on how much responsibility you take for helping yourself to prepare for, start or maintain a career.
 You can help things move along as quickly as possible if you:

 - Help your counselor get the needed information.